cea-hpc/modules/INSTALL.rst

  When searching for a module with :subcmd:`avail` sub-command, match query string against module name start (``starts_with``) or any part of module name string (``contains``). (default=\ ``starts_with``)

+ This installation option defines the default value of the :mconfig:`search_match` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html